 We tend to believe that our homes are clean, cozy places.
-But no matter how vigilant we might be with housecleaning, there are places that get filled with undesirable things such as dust mites, fungal elements, fecal matter, pollen, dander, and dead human cells.
+No matter how vigilant you are with house cleaning, some places still fill with undesirable dust mites, fungal elements, fecal matter, pollen, dander, and dead human cells.
 Gross!
 What’s worse, one of those hotbeds of germs is the very place you rest for a sweet slumber.
 That’s right—your bed.

-The best way to get rid of all that yucky stuff is to wash your sheets a minimum of once a week using the hottest temperature suggested on the care label.
+Now that you know the best way to get rid of all that yucky stuff is to wash your bed sheets a minimum of once a week, remember to use the hottest temperature suggested on the care label.
 The hotter the water, the more likely you are to kill most of the germs, remove dust mites, and stop pollen from sticking to the fabric, which is especially important if you have allergies, according to research in the Journal of Allergy & Clinical Immunology.
-These are the common laundry mistakes that could be damaging your stuff.

 Dr. Madan suggests using a hypoallergenic detergent and Dr. Zeichner also recommends opting for fragrance-free detergent—and only using the recommended amount.
 “Overdosing, or using too much of your detergent, means that the detergent molecules themselves can become lodged between fibers of the fabrics,” Dr. Zeichner says.
 “Exposing your skin to this can lead to irritation reactions.”
 More isn’t better when it comes to cleaning—these are 10 things you’re probably cleaning too much.